umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/Dropdown-Multiple.md

 #Dropdown list multiple

-`Retuns: Comma Separated String`
+`Returns: Comma Separated String`

 Displays a list of preset values as a list where multiple values can be selected.
-The value saved is a comma separeted string of the text values.
+The value saved is a comma separated string of the text values.
 The prevalue ID's are not accessible, use the [Dropdown list multiple, publish keys](Dropdown-Multiple-Publish-Keys.md) instead if you need the prevalue IDs.

 ##Data Type Definition Example